Tiger: Profile and Information

 The tiger is powerfully built, having muscular forelimbs, a massive head, and a long tail.
 The tiger’s tail is roughly half of its body length.

-This black stripes, just like that of the ocelot, is a unique print.
+Like those of the ocelot, these black stripes are a unique print.
 This means every tiger has a peculiar stripe or marking that identifies it.

 Their canines are the longest among existing felids, with a peak length of up to 3.5 inches.